BeauWilliams97/jc427371-cp3402-learningjournal/journal-week7.md

 One notable content insight, based on this weeks learning activities, is that XXAMP is much easier to set up and use than LAMP.
 I understand most web servers are Linux based, however the simplicity and flexibility of XXAMP is hard to look past.
 This combined with the fact that it's essentially a one-click install/launch.
 I will be using XXAMP for all local development from this point onwards.
 I also plan to recommend it to my group members for Assignment 2.

-A content insight in relation to the PHP learning activity from this week is understanding various PHP methods/functions and when to use them.
-A few examples:
+A content insight in relation to the PHP learning activity from this week, is understanding the various PHP methods/functions and when to use them.
+Here is a function and a method that I used this week:

 The session_start() function is used to initiate a new session or resume an existing session.
 Sessions are a way to store information across multiple pages or interactions for a specific user.